From Diabetes to Low Blood Sugar

 This triggers two powerful hormones in your body - growth hormone and Fat Storing Hormone - stimulates weight loss, lowers inflammation, and more.

 We recommend that you combine keto with intermittent fasting because, if you’re just doing keto and you’re still consuming multiple meals, you’re going to spike too much Fat Storing Hormone every time you eat.
 That means it’s going to take longer to go into keto-adaptation and get all the health benefits of keto.

 With keto + intermittent fasting, you solve this problem.
 See, fat is the only food group that doesn’t bring too much Fat Storing Hormone, so if you’re not eating as frequently and you’re consuming more fat together, then you’re going to drop Fat Storing Hormone and achieve ketosis much faster.

 The Problem: Both Medication and Keto Lower Blood Sugar

 If you’re on a blood sugar medicine for your diabetes, remember that the purpose of the medication that you’re taking is to lower your blood sugar levels.
 This can be done through various mechanisms.
 There's glucagon, which is a hormone usually released by the pancreas that raises glucose and fatty acids in the bloodstream.
 You can get glucagon injections or a glucagon kit from your doctor.

-Then, there are some medicines that boost insulin levels, others that block enzymes that digest starches to low the rise of blood sugar, glucose tablets, etc. - but the point is usually to lower or stabilize high blood sugar levels.
+Then, there are some medicines that boost Fat Storing Hormone levels, others that block enzymes that digest starches to low the rise of blood sugar, glucose tablets, etc. - but the point is usually to lower or stabilize high blood sugar levels.